blawson69/PurseStrings/README.md

 ---
 ### --update-merchant
-**GM Only** For characters you wish to use as a Merchant (rather than multiple Merchant tokens sharing the same character), you set the character's default token as the one that contains the Merchant's Inventory.
+**GM Only** For characters you wish to use as a Merchant rather than multiple Merchant tokens sharing the same character ([see above](#characters-as-merchants)), you set the character's default token as the one that contains the Merchant's Inventory.
 In this manner, a Merchant can be quickly moved to the VTT from the Journal.
-However, to maintain a current Inventory, the `--update-merchant` command must be used on the selected Merchant token before it is removed from the VTT.
+Inventory will be updated automatically if the name on the default token is the same as the character's name.
+To update manually, use the `--update-merchant` command on the selected Merchant token **before** it is removed from the VTT.

 `!ps --update-merchant`

-This command is not necessary if the desire is to have the Merchant's Inventory "reset" after some arbitrary period of time.
+This command is not necessary if the name of the Merchant token is the same as the character's, or if you otherwise have reason not to update inventory on the character.

 ## Notes